delta-io/delta-rs/rust/README.md

 The examples folder shows how to use Rust API to manipulate Delta tables.

-Examples can be run using the `cargo run --example` command.
+Navigate into the `rust` directory first and examples can be run using the `cargo run --example` command.
 For example:

 ```bash
 cargo run --example read_delta_table